-On 5 June, every year, we have the World Environment Day.
-The United Nations uses the date every year to create awareness regarding pressing environmental issues.
+On 5 June, every year, we have World Environment Day.
+Every year, the United Nations uses this day to create awareness regarding pressing environmental issues.
 Every year the topic is different.
-But even some topics are a non-technological field, the IoT can be useful for environmental uses.
-Here are five ways technology is being used to make the world a better place: #enviromentalsensors #iberianlynx #smartfarming #energyefficieny
+But even some cases are a non-technological field, the IoT can be useful for ecological uses.
+Here are five ways technology makes the world a better place: #enviromentalsensors #iberianlynx #smartfarming #energyefficieny

 The Iberian Lynx;

-It is very clear that sensors can get the job done where people cannot.
+Sensors can get the job done where people cannot.
 Deploying sensors to measure elements like air or water quality, radiation, or sensors to detect hazardous chemicals can help track the evolution of the environment.
-Inaccessible, polluted or uninhabitable spaces can be accessed without risking the health of technicians.
-Parents of infants with breathing problems and asthma affected citizens could also receive precise information in real time.
-Of course, workers that need to operate in hazardous conditions (like mines or workplaces exposed to radiation), can benefit from this real-time environmental data more than anyone.
+They allow access to inaccessible, polluted, or uninhabitable spaces without risking technicians’ health.
+Parents of infants with breathing problems and asthma affected citizens could also receive precise information in real-time.
+Of course, workers that need to operate in hazardous conditions (like mines or workplaces exposed to radiation) can benefit from this real-time environmental data more than anyone.

 Efficient farming has a huge positive impact on the environment.
-We already explained here how technology was being used to control crop or greenhouse irrigation through sensors.
-Automatic irrigation in Southern California is being deployed as a way to fight the periodic droughts providing water according to the conditions of the soil.
-Connected drones are also being deployed in farming.
-Their spectral on-board sensors help farmers optimise the use of fertilizers and plant protection products besides providing airborne soil condition data to complement soil sensor information.
+We already explained how technology was controlling crop or greenhouse irrigation through sensors.
+Automatic irrigation in Southern California is fighting the periodic droughts providing water according to the soil conditions.
+As a result, farmers also use connected drones.
+Their spectral onboard sensors help farmers optimize fertilizers and plant protection products besides providing airborne soil condition data to complement soil sensor information.

-A Boston Consulting Group report determined that ICT-enables climate mitigation strategies could reduce global climate change 16.5% by 2020 compared to current efforts.
-No other climate mitigation strategy is expected to be as effective.
-These improvements include Smart Home and Smart Building energy management, efficient use of home appliances, smart grid devices, asset tracking applied to logistics and smart industrial motors that adapt speed variable to illustrate with only some examples.
+A Boston Consulting Group report determined that ICT-enables climate mitigation strategies could reduce global climate change by 16.5% by 2020 compared to current efforts.
+No other climate mitigation strategy seems to be as effective.
+These improvements include Smart Home and Smart Building energy management, efficient use of home appliances, intelligent grid devices, asset tracking applied to logistics, and intelligent industrial motors that adapt speed variables to illustrate with only some examples.

-The energy toll of adding connected device by the million every year is enormous and it cannot be overseen.
+The energy toll of adding connected devices by the millions every year is enormous, and we cannot oversee it.
 It is in the interest of everyone moving forward to create an IoT that minimizes energy requirements and environmental impact.
-LPWA has this idea of low-power embedded in its name in fact.
-In the near future, ubiquitous low-power sensors will be able to work under conditions that surpass current IoT capabilities.
-Besides working underground or being able to be deployed at a long distance from the nearest antenna, battery life will be extended to last for years, thus reducing the energy impact.
+LPWA has this idea of low-power embedded in its name.
+Soon, ubiquitous low-power sensors will work under conditions that surpass current IoT capabilities.
+Besides working underground or being deployed at a long distance from the nearest antenna, battery life will be extended to last for years, thus reducing the energy impact.